TO DIE FOR

 "I'll make sure your server knows."

-Zoe waited until Jennifer's back was turned, then shrugged his arm away.
-"Quit joking.
-I'm not in the mood to be played with."
 A lie.
-Most nights she wanted nothing more than for Frank to play with her.
-Zoe stabbed her straw amid the ice cubes and took a long sip.
-Although at the rate her horny was building, dumping the glass into her lap might be a better idea.
+Most nights, she wanted nothing more than for Frank to play with her.
+She stabbed her straw amid the ice cubes then took a long sip.
+Although at the rate her horniness was building, dumping the glass into her lap might be a better idea.

-Frank rested his forearms on the table, body half-turned her way--which was quite a feat since he took up as much space as Zoe.
-"I'm not joking or playing.
-Consider this our first date."
+Frank rested his forearms on the table, body half-turned her way—which was quite a feat since he took up as much space as Zoe.
+“I’m not joking or playing.
+Consider this our first date.”

 She stirred the ice, refusing to meet the gaze burning a hole through the side of her face.
-Tolliver's death was going to have long-term repercussions.
-"Look, it's been a long day.
-I know how grateful you are that--"
+Tolliver’s death was going to have long-term repercussions.
+“Look.
+It’s been a long day.
+I know how grateful you are that—”

-"It's got nothing to do with gratitude."
-He leaned closer, warmth surrounding her.
-"Open your eyes, honey."
+“It’s got nothing to do with gratitude.”
+He leaned closer, his warmth surrounding her.
+“Open your eyes, honey.”

-She was clueless and didn't feel like dancing around whatever he was hinting at.
-So she let her silence build a wall between them.
+She was clueless and didn’t feel like dancing around whatever he was hinting at, so she let her silence build a wall between them.

 Frank eased away, taking that warmth with him.
 Zoe's heart cried for the loss.